The Gap Cycle

 The Gap Cycle is a series of science fiction novels by Stephen R. Donaldson, more usually known for his works of epic fantasy.
 The series was originally published between 1991 and 1996 by Bantam Books and was reprinted by Gollancz in 2008 in the UK.
 Here, Donaldson gave a loose retelling of Wagner's Ring cycle.

 Premise

 It is an epic work set in a future where humans have pushed far out into space in the name of commerce.
 The series follows two concurrent story arcs.
-The first concerns an ensign in the United Mining Companies Police (UMCP), Morn Hyland, who is attempting to stay alive after being captured by a marauder named Angus Thermopyle.
+The first concerns an ensign in the United Mining Companies Police (UMCP), Morn Hyland, who is attempting to stay alive after being captured by a marauder named Angus Thermopylae.
 The second follows the fate of three people who are affected by the Byzantine political maneuvering of the head of the UMCP, Warden Dios, as he attempts to thwart the machinations of his boss, the CEO of United Mining Companies (UMC) itself, Holt Fasner.